 Ke Min: What is it?
 Tell us and we can discuss it together.

-Ke Min: I also didn’t see through this problem until I read a book recently, which answers this question very clearly.
+Ke Min: I also couldn’t see through this problem until I read a book recently, which answers this question very clearly.
 Let’s take a look at it together.

 Ke Min: It is recorded in the Holy Bible that when the Lord Jesus did His work, He performed many signs and wonders and bestowed much grace upon man, which shocked all of Judea.
 Many people followed the Lord Jesus.
-But faced with the fact of the Lord Jesus’ work, the majority of Jewish people, especially those top leaders of the Jewish faith, had no desire to seek or investigate it, no matter how much authority His words had, or how significant influence His work had on people of those days.
-They only blindly clung to the letters in the Bible, and held the view that they wouldn’t acknowledge or accept the coming One unless He was called the Messiah; they charged the Lord Jesus with violating the law of Moses; they treated God’s work based on their arrogant nature, delimiting God’s work within the Bible and within their own notions and imaginations.
+But faced with the fact of the Lord Jesus’ work, the majority of the Jewish people, especially those top leaders of the Jewish faith, had no desire to seek or investigate it, no matter how much authority His words had, or how significant the influence His work had on people of those days.
+They only blindly clung to the letters in the Bible, and held the view that they wouldn’t acknowledge or accept the One to come unless He was called the Messiah; they charged the Lord Jesus with violating the law of Moses; they treated God’s work based on their arrogant nature, delimiting God’s work within the Bible and within their own notions and imaginations.
 With such attitude, how could they receive the revelations of the Holy Spirit and recognize that the Lord Jesus was the coming Messiah?
-They were too arrogant and held onto their own notions and imaginations too much, so they always used the Bible to delimit God’s work and ultimately nailed the Lord on the cross, committing a heinous crime of resisting God.
+They were too arrogant and held on to their own notions and imaginations, so they always used the Bible to delimit God’s work and ultimately nailed the Lord to the cross, committing a heinous crime of resisting God.

 Ke Min: You are right.
 God said: “For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:9).
 God’s work is marvelous, which no one can see through.
 The Jewish people used the Bible to define God and His work, not allowing God’s work to go beyond the Bible.
 Believing in God in such way, they could only end up resisting God.

 Li Xuemei: Yes.
 There is also a story recorded in the Bible: The Lord Jesus healed a blind man on the Sabbath, for which the Jewish Pharisees denied that the Lord Jesus had come from God and condemned Him with the laws of the Old Testament.
-When that blind man told the Pharisees that it was the Lord Jesus who cured his eyes, the Pharisees said: “This man is not of God, because he keeps not the” (John 9:16).
+When that blind man told the Pharisees that it was the Lord Jesus who restored his sight, the Pharisees said: “This man is not of God, because he keeps not the Sabbath day” (John 9:16).
 And they reviled the blind: “You are his disciple, but we are Moses’ disciples.
 We know that God spoke to Moses: as for this fellow, we know not from where he is” (John 9:28-29).
 From these two passages, we can see that the Jewish people only acknowledged and believed in the Bible.
 If God’s work and words were not recorded in the Bible, they wouldn’t acknowledge or accept them.
 Thank the Lord!
-My years of confusion is finally resolved.
+The confusion I had for many years is finally solved.

-Li Xuemei: Yes, this is really a warning for us.
-During these years, what we talk about most inis the return of the Lord Jesus.
+Li Xuemei: Yes, this really is a warning for us.
+During these years, what we talk about most in the church is the return of the Lord Jesus.
 Now, the prophecies of the Lord Jesus’ return in the Holy Bible have basically been fulfilled.
 And the priests and elders often preach that the Lord is at our doorstep.
 But we haven’t welcomed the Lord.
 What’s really going on?
 Sister Ke, what does the book say about this problem?

-These words point out a clear way for us to welcome the Lord: We should listen out fors and utterance with heart.
+These words point out a clear way for us to welcome the Lord: We should listen out for God’s words and utterance with our heart.
 If we hear someone preaching that the Lord Jesus has returned or that the Lord has uttered words somewhere, we should seek carefully and investigate humbly.
 Only in this way can we welcome the Lord.
-What’s more, these words also tell us that we should closely follow the footsteps of God, step-by-step, seek and obey no matter how God does His work, and never make the same mistake like the Jewish people—defining God within our own conceptions and delimiting God’s work to the Bible.
-The Jewish people looked forward to the coming of Messiah yet nailed the Messiah who had come—the Savior Jesus to the cross; today we’re yearning for the return of the Lord Jesus, but will we delimit God within the Bible and thus miss the opportunity to welcome the Lord?
+What’s more, these words also tell us that we should closely follow the footsteps of God step-by-step, seek and obey no matter how God does His work, and never make the same mistake as the Jewish people—defining God within our own conceptions and delimiting God’s work to the Bible.
+The Jewish people looked forward to the coming of the Messiah yet nailed the Messiah who had come—the Savior Jesus, to the cross; today we’re yearning for the return of the Lord Jesus, but will we delimit God within the Bible and thus miss the opportunity to welcome the Lord?
 It depends on our own choice.

 Chen Jiajia: Thank the Lord!
 Now I understand: To search for the footprints of God and welcome the return of the Lord, we should not rely on the limited words in the Bible or our own notions and conceptions.
 Instead, we should listen out for God’s voice, because where there is the expression of God, there is the appearance of God.
 This is the most accurate way to measure God’s work and the Lord’s return.

-They three continue to fellowship amidst cheers and laughter …
+They three continued to fellowship amidst cheers and laughter …